 The Reebok ZigEnergy REF shoe is not your typical running shoe.
 In fact, it is not a running shoe at all.
-Though reviewers claim multiple purposes for this shoe, among them crossfit, weightlifting, retail work, or in the medical field, the Reebok ZigEnergy REF is intended as a basketball referee shoe.
+Though reviewers claim multiple purposes for this shoe, among them crossfit, weightlifting, retail work, or in the medical field, the Reebok ZigEnergy REF is intended to be a basketball referee shoe.
 And, as compared to those designed with the same purpose, it stands well apart from the crowd.
-With its distinctive zig zag styling, Zigtech technology, and DMX shear cushioing, it is an advanced shoe that even has some pro athletes impressed.
+With its distinctive zig-zag styling, Zigtech technology, and DMX shear cushioning, it is an advanced shoe that even has some pro athletes impressed.
 Receiving mostly overwhelmingly positive reviews to this effect, if you are officiating on the court or need to be on your feet for hours at a time and are looking for something with a lightweight, bouncy, and comfortable feel, then this is definitely a shoe worth trying out.

 The sole unit of the Reebok ZigEnergy REF is truly unique.
-At first glance, its zig zag foam midsole - aptly named ZigTech can appear unusual and gimmicky.
+At first glance, its zigzag foam midsole - aptly named ZigTech - can appear unusual and gimmicky.
 But, most wearers stand by it.
 ZigTech

 is purported to create better stability for the foot and alleviate wear and tear on the legs allowing for longer, harder workouts

 .
 Most feel this shoe does its job.
-Beneath this specialized midsole where the zigzags make contact with the ground, is durable, protective rubber.
+Beneath this specialized midsole where the zigzags make contact with the ground, there is durable, protective rubber.
 While it doesn't contain lugs, per se, this intermittent but repeated contact with the ground provides exceptional traction on and off the court.

 The Reebok ZigEnergy REF's midsole unit blends the ZigTech system and a specialized DMX technology.
 The Zigtech system creates better shock absorption and response and is advertised to feel like "an energy drink

 for your feet."
-The DMX (Dynamic Motion X) technology incorporated is also well received in the athletic footwear arena for aiming to increase air flow and help with foot stabilization.
+The DMX (Dynamic Motion X) technology incorporated is also well received in the athletic footwear arena for aiming to increase airflow and help with foot stabilization.
 While the DMX system is comprised of three components, this shoe utilizes its shear cushioning.
 This component aims to protect the foot, and specifically, the heel.
 The way it distributes force from a heel strike

 The upper of the Reebok ZigEnergy REF features a stitched synthetic fabric wrap.
-With no mesh built in the patent leather option, it does not provide ventilation for feet creating a warmer environment but it does not seem to affect most reviewers thoughts that this shoe is supremely comfortable.
+With no mesh built in the patent leather option, it does not provide ventilation for feet creating a warmer environment, but it does not seem to affect most reviewers who thought that this shoe is supremely comfortable.
 The underfoot bed is made up of a PU sockliner.
 The standard black matte version creates a more breathable environment for the feet.
 Of the two sockliners available: standard EVA and PU, Reebok chose to utilize the PU for its durability.
 And while PU has a reputation for being somewhat smelly

-The Reebok ZigEnergy REF comes in weighing 13 oz putting it on the high side for a running shoe and even for its intended purpose of an officiating shoe, it is a tad heftier weight option than its competitors.
-The lightweight foam of the zigzag sole help offset the heavier material of the upper and denser, heftier PU sockliner making it a good choice for someone on the go all day.
+The Reebok ZigEnergy REF comes in weighing 13 oz putting it on the high side for a running shoe and even for its intended purpose of an officiating shoe, as it is a tad heftier weight option than its competitors.
+The lightweight foam of the zigzag sole helps offset the heavier material of the upper and denser, heftier PU sockliner making it a good choice for someone on the go all day.

 The upper is comprised of and covered in a pure synthetic stitched fabric.
 There is no mesh in the patent leather model so breathability is not something this shoe readily provides.
 Unless the standard black matte version with mesh is available, warmth will get trapped in the shoe making it less comfortable for feet.
-Though most do not express concern over this, it has prompted some important feedback.
+Although most do not express concern over this, it has prompted some important feedback.

 These shoes are only available in standard width.
 Reviewers advise that if there is a question between 2 sizes, choose the larger size or even two sizes larger.
 As these shoes also run a little narrow which some users didn't love, some found them to break in readily in a short amount of time.
 Some suggested lighter socks

 but most still found them to be the most comfortable around.
-And while the overall shoe fit is narrow and smaller; with proper sizing, the forefoot width appears to suitable for the majority and some even claim that they were pleased with it as it did not affect their bunions or create blisters
+And while the overall shoe fit is narrow and smaller, with proper sizing the forefoot width appears to suitable for the majority and some even claim that they were pleased with it as it did not affect their bunions or create blisters

 .
-Another factor in comfort is the temperature of the foot, With little to no breathability in the upper, the feet can get hot.
+Another factor in comfort is the temperature of the foot: with little to no breathability in the upper, the feet can get hot.
 And while there appears to be little ventilation in this shoe, the majority of wearers do not cite this as a concern.

 Some reviewers felt that the shoes, while supremely comfortable, were unable to withstand the rigors of consistent officiating.
 In a few months, the effects of wear and tear seemed most focused on the stitching of the upper where it meets the sole unit.
-But those unaffected by this weakness are quite pleased with the lifespan of the Reebok ZigEnergy REF.,
+But those unaffected by this weakness are quite pleased with the lifespan of the Reebok ZigEnergy REF.

 The ZigTech cushioning system and the extra heel DMX foam work together to make these shoes comfortable for the feet and easy on the knees